wavemaker/docs/learn/on-premise/upgrade/docker-upgrade.md

 - Manual Docker upgrade is required only when you miss or skip the WaveMaker patch upgrade.
 - WaveMaker patch automatically upgrades the Docker if ssh-user has root/sudo privileges.
-- So follow the steps below when you added StudioWorkspaceInstance / AppDeploymentInstance with non-root/sudo user only.
+- So follow the steps below when you added StudioWorkspaceInstance/AppDeploymentInstance with non-root/sudo user only.

 ### Docker Upgrade in Ubuntu